Easy diabetic dinner recipes

 How to cook diabetes-friendly dinners

-Preparing diabetes-friendly meals can be simple with our WW recipes.
+Preparing diabetes-friendly meals can be simple with our Weight Watchers recipes.
 Even if you're not diabetic, these recipes make for healthy and flavourful mid-week meals that the whole family can enjoy.
-Try these tasty recipes include Lebanese brown rice and lamb stuffed eggplants, the family classic; chicken schnitzel and slow cooked pulled pork burgers.
+Try these tasty recipes include Lebanese brown rice and lamb stuffed eggplants, the all-time family classic; chicken schnitzel and vegetarian lasagne.

 Why is a healthy weight import for managing diabetes?